OctoMap/octomap/octomap/README.txt

  Hint: you can install all dependencies on Ubuntu by running:

-       sudo apt-get install cmake doxygen libqt4-dev libqt4-opengl-dev
+    sudo apt-get install cmake doxygen libqt4-dev libqt4-opengl-dev libqglviewer-qt4-dev

-If you are running Ubuntu 9.10 or later, you can use its supplied version of qglviewer, otherwise it will be compiled from source.
-To install it:

-       sudo apt-get install libqglviewer-qt4-dev

 INSTALLATION
 ############################

- * See http://www.ros.org/wiki/octomap if you want to use OctoMap in ROS! *
+ * See http://www.ros.org/wiki/octomap if you want to use OctoMap in ROS!
+There  *
+ * are pre-compiled packages for octomap, octovis, and ROS integration available *

 Build the complete project by changing into the "build" directory and running cmake: